abelmaniquis/market_watch/README.md

 12/19/2016:
   Currently working with Animejs to place an animated stock ticker on top of the user profile

 Bugs and Issues
 ===================

-When a stock is deleted, the DOM removes the stock at the end of the list even though the back end updates properly
+When a stock is deleted, the DOM removes the stock at the end of the list even though the back end updates properly.
+I believe that this is an issue with how the state changes on the profile

+As of this moment, The